YuriiYarosh/CM-Well-Ingest/README.md

 ### [Scalafmt](https://scalameta.org/scalafmt/)

-**Idea Bundled** scalafmt is obsolete, and autoupdate is broken atm.
+**Idea Bundled** scalafmt is outdated, and auto-update is broken atm.

 Up-to-date [nailgun enabled](http://www.martiansoftware.com/nailgun/) scalafmt installation is advised, due to scalafmt benefiting from JIT, this method also works great for editors like [VSCode](https://code.visualstudio.com/).